 Skip to main content

 The cubic CLI brings a lightweight version of cubic’s AI code review directly into your terminal.
-It’s exceptionally fast, accurate, and designed to work seamlessly with AI IDEs. cubic catches bugs in your local changes and generates a context-rich prompt for you to paste into your AI IDE (like Cursor) to automatically fix them.
-It automatically syncs with your custom rules, past feedback, and repository settings from cubic cloud to ensure consistent reviews.
-Key Features:
+It’s designed as a fast pre-flight check to catch issues before you push.
+The CLI detects bugs in your local changes and generates a prompt for you to paste into your AI IDE (like Cursor) to automatically fix them.
+It automatically syncs with your custom agents, past feedback, and repository settings from cubic cloud to ensure consistent reviews.
+CLI usage shows up in your analytics dashboard as CLI sessions so you can track adoption across your team.

 Getting started